 Concentrate for longer periods of time

-Normally productivity experts tell you to concentrate for shorter lengths of time.
-If you want time to fly by, without you actually watching it, you need to sink your teeth into something meaty.
+Normally productivity experts tell you to concentrate for shorter lengths of time, and I do agree with this concept but if you are working on how to stop clock watching, then you need to sink your teeth into something meaty.

 Pick a task that requires a lot of concentration.
 If possible, make it a challenge to get the task done in one sitting.
 As well as taking up time, it will also give you a feeling of accomplishment which will lead to greater work satisfaction.